SeanMin00/SeanMin00/README.md

 # Hi, I'm Sean

-I'm a student at NYU Tandon interested in data analytics, finance analytics, operation and products especiallay powered by AI.
+I'm a student at NYU Tandon interested in data analytics, finance analytics, operation and products especially powered by AI.

 I enjoy building projects that make business and financial data easier to understand, analyze, and use.